 Gain new skills & get a headstart on your career!

-Embark on a transformative journey to master essential audio skills in recording, production, and cutting-edge digital technologies with WAM Academy.
 Come join us in San Francisco for a hands-on experience with face-to-face sessions aimed at boosting your audio skills.
-You can also join us remotely – from anywhere in the world!

 What is WAM Academy?

-Uncover the fascinating realm of sound through our comprehensive 7-class foundational series taught by Heidi Trefethen!
+Uncover the fascinating realm of sound through our comprehensive foundational series.
 This course provides a solid foundation for understanding the physics and science behind sound, ensuring you gain essential skills for basic recording, production, and digital technologies.

 • Gain an understanding of the physics and science behind sound

-• Learn basic recording techniques, and about signal flow and the recording chain
+• Learn basic recording techniques, signal flow and the basic recording chain

-• Learn how microphones work and basic microphone selection and placement
+• Learn how microphones work and microphone selection

 • Learn how to solder and make your own cables!